 “My family has been committed to serving.
 I’m only three generations born out of enslavement and look at what that commitment has become.
 I love serving our community, and that’s what Marshall’s Music and Bookstore is … a continuation of the commitment that we have to community.”

-Correction 8/26/22: This story has been updated to reflect how many years the store has been open.
+Correction 8/26/22: This story has been updated to reflect the correct amount of time the store has been open.